neos/neos-development-collection/Neos.Neos/Documentation/HowTos/TranslatingContent.rst

 As soon as a dimension with presets is configured, the content module will show a dimension selector to select presets for each dimension.
 This can be used in combination with a language menu on the website.

-The language to be shown is encoded in the URI as a pat segment by default, using the `resolutionValue`.
+The language to be shown is encoded in the URI as a path segment by default, using the `resolutionValue`.

 Migration of existing content
 =============================